 And in your scene view:

-Only two last task to accomplish before we move on to adding multi screen logic to our game… with mainmenu.gui open in the editor, in the outline select the root gui node selected, in properties set the Script property to the mainmenu.gui script we created earlier.
+Only two last tasks to accomplish before we move on to adding multi-screen logic to our game… with mainmenu.gui open in the editor, in the outline select the root gui node selected, in properties set the Script property to the mainmenu.gui script we created earlier.

 If you want to test out your newly created user interface, change the main collection in game.project to mainmenu.collection and hit play.